Does a headache pester you in the morning after a night when you had a little more to drink than usual?

-Headaches are a common occurrence and they are of several types.
+Headaches are a common occurrence, and they are of several types.
 Headaches can be caused by a single factor or a combination of two or more factors.
 The most common factors are:

 Thanks to our modern lifestyle, recurring headaches are becoming more and more common.
-Not surprisingly, the marketplace is filled with various types of headache treatment ranging from instant headache relief to migraine headache relief and even sinus headache relief.
+Not surprisingly, the marketplace is filled with various types of headache treatments ranging from instant headache relief to migraine headache relief and even sinus headache relief.

 To apply the oil topically, take a few drops on your fingers, apply it to the affected area and gently rub it in.
 The good thing about lavender oil is that, unlike most medicinal oils, you need not dilute it.